-These interconnected projects explore points of conflict and harmony between practices that foster spiritual ‘Enlightenment’ and the scientific and industrial legacy of the ‘Age of Enlightenment’ that originated in Western Europe.
+These interconnected projects explore points of harmony and conflict between practices that foster spiritual ‘Enlightenment’ and the scientific and industrial legacy of the ‘Age of Enlightenment’ that originated in Western Europe.
 Might a third Enlightenment slow down the sixth age of mass extinction, saving humanity and those other species whom we have not already destroyed?

-The first part of the trilogy, ‘The Right Speech’ (currently in pre-production) is set circa 500 BCE.
-In this short animation, we are taken into the womb of Queen Māyā of Sakya, the Buddha’s mother, whilst she speaks to her unborn child.
+The first part of the trilogy, ‘The Right Speech’ (in pre-production) is set circa 500 BCE.
+In this short film with accompanying paintings and prints, we are taken into the womb of Queen Māyā of Sakya, the Buddha’s mother, whilst she speaks to her unborn child.

 ‘The Right Speech’ (pre-production digital sketch)